Skip to content

 – Ride a bike or walk instead of driving, if we need to make a quick grocery shopping.

-– We only use our dishwasher when you have a full load.
+– We only use our dishwasher when it’s a full load.

 – We use reusable bags and boxes instead of plastic bags.